nhsx/skunkworks-template/README.md

 When the project is completed the `develop` branch will be merged into the `main` branch as a release.

 ## NHS AI Lab Skunkworks

-The project is supported by the NHS AI Lab Skunkworks, which exists within the NHS AI Lab at NHSX to support the health and care community to rapidly progress ideas from the conceptual stage to a proof of concept.
+The project is supported by the NHS AI Lab Skunkworks, which exists within the NHS AI Lab at the NHS Transformation Directorate to support the health and care community to rapidly progress ideas from the conceptual stage to a proof of concept.

-Find out more about the [NHS AI Lab Skunkworks](https://www.nhsx.nhs.uk/ai-lab/ai-lab-programmes/skunkworks/).
+Find out more about the [NHS AI Lab Skunkworks](https://transform.england.nhs.uk/ai-lab/ai-lab-programmes/skunkworks/).
 Join our [Virtual Hub](https://future.nhs.uk/connect.ti/system/text/register) to hear more about future problem-sourcing event opportunities.
 Get in touch with the Skunkworks team at [england.aiskunkworks@nhs.net](mailto:england.aiskunkworks@nhs.net).